Policy Number: HR-45

-- An employee, whether exempt or non-exempt, is required to provide accurate information concerning hours worked and to notify his or her supervisor/manager of any deviation from scheduled hours.
-A non-exempt employee is required under the Fair Labor Standards Act to maintain records of starting and quitting times.
+- All Professional Staff Members, exempt and non-exempt, are required to provide accurate information concerning hours worked and to notify the immediate supervisor of any deviation from scheduled hours.

-- A non-exempt employee who is required to use a time clock to record hours worked must punch in prior to reporting to the work station and punch out prior to leaving at the end of the work day.
-An employee is not permitted to sign or punch another employee's time card and will be subject to action outlined in the Performance Improvement Policy up to and including termination of employment.
+- Non-exempt Professional Staff Members are required under the Fair Labor Standards Act (FLSA) to record their hours per day.
+Non-exempt Professional Staff Members who are required to use a time clock to record hours worked must punch in prior to reporting to the work station and punch out prior to leaving at the end of the work day.
+Professional Staff Members are not permitted to sign or punch in other Professional Staff Members' time cards; doing so subjects a Professional Staff Member to DUO's Performance Improvement Process, up to and including termination of employment.

-- A non-exempt employee will not sign or punch in more than five minutes before her/his scheduled starting time and will not sign or punch out later than five minutes after scheduled quitting time, unless he or she has received prior authorization from her/his supervisor/manager
+- Non-exempt Professional Staff Members should not sign or punch in more than five minutes before that Professional Staff Member's scheduled starting time and should not sign or punch out later than five minutes after the scheduled quitting time, unless the Professional Staff Member has received prior authorization from their immediate supervisor.

-- A non-exempt employee who reports to work more than five minutes late will not be paid for the amount of time that he/she is late.
-There is no five-minute grace period.
+- Non-exempt Professional Staff Members who report to work more than five minutes late will not be paid for the amount of time that the Professional Staff Member is late.
+For performance improvement purposes, there is no five-minute grace period.

-- If absence/lateness problems persist, it is the responsibility of the supervisor/manager to initiate the formal performance improvement process in consultation with the Department of Human Resources.
+- If absence or lateness problems persist, it is the responsibility of the supervisor to take appropriate steps and documentation requirements which includes initiating DUO's Performance Improvement Process in consultation with Human Resources.

-- Performance improvement should be progressive for the same or similar attendance-related problem within a rolling twelve-month period.
+- The Performance Improvement Process should be applied progressively for the same or similar work-related problems.